GayHeroes.com: Gay and Lesbian People in History

 A contemporary account of Richard and King Philip of France:

 "They ate every day at the same table and from the same dish, and at night their beds did not separate them.
-And the king of France loved him as his own soul; and they loved each other so much that the king of England [Richard's father] was absolutely astonished at the passionate love between them and marveled at it."
+And the king of France loved him as his own soul; and they loved each other so much that the king of England [Henry II, Richard's father] was absolutely astonished at the passionate love between them and marveled at it."

 Richard the Lionhearted Nave